Stormy Daniels must pay $122,000 in Trump legal bills – KION546

 The decision in California came at about the same time that that Trump became the only ex-president to be charged with a crime.
 Trump pleaded not guilty in a New York City courtroom to a 34-count felony indictment accusing him falsifying business records in a scheme to hush up allegations of extramarital affairs with Daniels and Playboy model Karen McDougal that broke during his first White House run.

-Daniels, whose real name is Stephane Clifford, alleges she had an affair with Trump in 2006 and was paid $130,000 as part of a nondisclosure agreement days before the 2016 presidential election.
+Daniels, whose real name is Stephanie Clifford, alleges she had an affair with Trump in 2006 and was paid $130,000 as part of a nondisclosure agreement days before the 2016 presidential election.

 She sued him for defamation after he dismissed her claims of being threatened to keep quiet about the tryst as a “total con job.”
 A judge threw out the case in 2018.